jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

  * 204 success, but no content
  * 400 malformed or bad client request
  * 401 app vault is locked
- * 403 request denied by user, client should stop current request
+ * 403 request denied by the user, client should stop current request
  * 404 webClientId unknown or no user interaction
  * 409 conflicting request, current request is rejected until the concurrent request is proceeded
  * 500 error in the server/app

-Clients can keep polling if they receive these status codes:
+Clients can keep polling if they receive one of those status codes:
  * 202 --> user should accept the incoming request or perform the requested action
  * 401 --> user should open the app and unlock the vault